yaofeng-wang/product-detection/README.md

 ## Reference online articles:
 1. [TFRecord and tf.Example](https://www.tensorflow.org/tutorials/load_data/tfrecord): Tensorflow's official tutorial on TFRecords.
 2. [Tensorflow Records?
 What they are and how to use them](https://medium.com/mostly-ai/tensorflow-records-what-they-are-and-how-to-use-them-c46bc4bbb564): In-depth explanation on writing/reading TFRecords.
+3. [A Conceptual Explanation of Bayesian Hyperparameter Optimization for Machine Learning](https://towardsdatascience.com/a-conceptual-explanation-of-bayesian-model-based-hyperparameter-optimization-for-machine-learning-b8172278050f): Provides theoretical explanation for how Bayesian optimization works.
+4. [Introduction: Bayesian Optimization using Hyperopt](https://github.com/WillKoehrsen/hyperparameter-optimization/blob/master/Introduction%20to%20Bayesian%20Optimization%20with%20Hyperopt.ipynb): A simple demonstration of Bayesian optimzation.

 ## Reference papers:
 1. [Xception: Deep Learning with Depthwise Separable Convolutions](https://arxiv.org/abs/1610.02357).